 While amino acid supplements have been around for decades, essential amino acids (EAAs) are just beginning to make their way into the spotlight.
 Frankly, their prominence in the supplement space is long overdue.
+But in any case, it appears EAAs are here to stay.

 Are EAAs Better than BCAAs?